 Physicians: For maintenance of certification (MOC) credit, you must enter your board certification ID # and birth date correctly.
 It is the learner's responsibility to provide this information completely and accurately at the completion of the activity.
 Without providing it, the learner will NOT receive MOC credit for this activity.
 Please note: Not all activities on this site provide MOC credit.
 If this activity does not specify that it provides MOC credit in this section, then it does NOT provide MOC credit.

-ScientiaCME is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmaceutical education.
-This activity is approved for 1.00 hours (0.10 CEUs) of continuing education.
+ScientiaCME is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education.
+This activity is approved for 1.0 contact hours (0.1 CEUs) of continuing pharmacy education credit.
 Proof of participation will be posted to your NABP CPE profile within 4 to 6 weeks to participants who have successfully completed the post-test.
 Participants must participate in the entire presentation and complete the course evaluation to receive continuing pharmacy education credit.
 ACPE # 0574-0000-20-054-H02-P. CPE credit effective 11/11/20 and expires 11/11/22.
 This is a Application (A)-type activity.

 Pharmacists: You must enter your NABP # and birth date correctly so that proof of participation can be posted to your NABP CPE profile.
 It is the learner's responsibility to provide this information completely and accurately at the completion of the activity.
 Without providing it, the learner will NOT receive CPE credit for this activity.